 We have had a bumper crop of green beans this summer so I am always looking for new ways to prepare them.
 We attended a potluck party several weeks ago and one of the dishes that was brought were these yummy charred, spice-crusted green beans.
 I couldn’t wait to make them again.

 The great thing about this dish is it’s suppose to be eaten with your fingers and makes a great appetizer as well as a side dish.
 Not only is it fun to eat it is also fun to make.
 You will want to serve them soon after cooking and I promise they won’t hang around long!
 They will be gobbled up.

 Snap off the stem end of the green beans.
 This is the end that was attached to the vine.
 This is the perfect job for any little hands you might have in your kitchen.
 You can also line up the beans on your cutting board and cut off the ends, all at one time if that is easier.
 You do not need to remove the other end of the bean but you can if you prefer.

 The only way you can ruin these beans is to NOT almost burn them!
 I prepared them using my cast iron skillet on my outdoor grill.
 They can also be made inside but be sure to have your windows open and good ventilation or you will set of your smoke alarm!

-Coat the Beans – Mix together your mustard, cayenne, paprika, cumin, chili powder, garlic and salt.
+- Coat the Beans – Mix together the mustard, cayenne, paprika, cumin, chili powder, garlic and salt.
 Toss the green beans in with the mixture and stir to coat beans.

 The beans are delicious served just by themselves but they are even better when served with a yummy, spicy remoulade.
 Just dip and eat!
 And yes, you can use your fingers!